-Figure 6: EEA average number of RLAH minutes per month per total number of roaming subscribers with active RLAH services, Q4 17 - Q3 19
+Figure 6: EEA average number of RLAH minutes per month per total number of roaming subscribers with active RLAH services, Q4 17 - Q1 20

 BEREC changed the way it presents consumption patterns for RLAH services in order to make it easier to interpret.
-Indicator since Q2 18 has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
-This is to ensure that period to period changes in the indicator are not influenced by subscribers with different tariff plans.
-For correct interpretation of the trend, reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+Since Q2 18, the indicator has been calculated by dividing RLAH volumes by number of active subscribers with RLAH services that were roaming at least once in the concerned period in the EEA.
+This is to ensure that period-to-period changes in the indicator are not influenced by subscribers with different tariff plans.
+For a correct interpretation of the trend, the reader should take into account that Q4 17 and Q1 18 is calculated by dividing RLAH volumes by number of all active subscribers that were roaming at least once in the concerned quarter in the EEA.
+In some cases, not all operators provided the data for RLAH subscribers.